MiDataInt/mdi-apps-framework/docs/appSteps/communication.md

 ## {{page.title}}

-It will quickly become important to access the data and outputs from one app step in a subsequent step.
+It is often important to access the data and outputs from one app step in a subsequent step.
-This is achieved in typical R Shiny fashion by using the return values of a Shiny module, but with a few specific requirement of those return values.
+This is achieved in typical fashion by using the return values of a Shiny module, with a few specific requirements of those return values.